bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/github-search.md

     const queryString = 'q=' + encodeURIComponent('GitHub Octocat in:readme user:defunkt');

-See “[Searching on GitHub](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en/articles/searching-on-github)” for a complete list of available qualifiers, their format, and an example of how to use them.
-For information about how to use operators to match specific quantities, dates, or to exclude results, see “[Understanding the search syntax](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en/articles/understanding-the-search-syntax).”
+See "[Searching on GitHub](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en/articles/searching-on-github)” for a complete list of available qualifiers, their format, and an example of how to use them.
+For information about how to use operators to match specific quantities, dates, or to exclude results, see "[Understanding the search syntax](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en/articles/understanding-the-search-syntax).”

 ### [Limitations on query length](#limitations-on-query-length)